-The Designated Safeguarding Lead (DSL) will contact appropriate external agencies to notify them of a decision to exclude a child potentially at risk, i.e. - Social Care, Youth Offending, and Family Support Teams.
+The Designated Safeguarding Lead (DSL) will contact appropriate external agencies to notify them of a decision to suspend a child potentially at risk, i.e. - Social Care, Youth Offending, and Family Support Teams.

-Parents / carers will be required to attend a reintegration meeting with the Deputy Headteacher before the student returns to school.
-If a parent / carer either fails to or refuses to attend the meeting, the school will either ask the parent / carer to keep the student at home or the student will remain in the Centre until the parent attends the meeting.
-During this meeting the student and parent/carer will be expected to agree the terms of a 'Behaviour Contract' to outline key expectations when the student returns to school.
-This contract will be reviewed regularly, and parents/carers will be required to attend review meetings as agreed in the initial contract.
+Parents / carers will be required to attend a reintegration meeting with the Deputy Headteacher (Pastoral) before the student returns to school.
+During this meeting the student and parent/carer will be expected to agree the terms of a 'Behaviour Contract' and 'Behaviour Support Plan' to outline key expectations when the student returns to school.
+This contract will be reviewed in the initial 4-6 weeks, and parents/carers will be required to attend review meetings, as agreed in the initial contract.
+As part of the reintegration back into school, the student will be required to engage in a behaviour support programme delivered by our Behaviour Mentor and may be based in the pastoral hub for a fixed period of time before being phased back into full-time lessons.
+Alternatively, a part-time timetable may be considered for a short period of time to reintegrate the student back into the school community.

-Parents/carers will be required to attend a formal meeting with the Headteacher if a student is excluded from school twice in an academic year and 'Governors Behaviour Panel' meeting with the Chair of Governors if a student is excluded from school three times in an academic year.
+Parents/carers will be required to attend a formal meeting with the Headteacher if a student is suspended from school twice in an academic year and 'Governors Behaviour Panel' meeting with the Chair of Governors if a student is suspended from school three times in an academic year.
+As part of this process, students will be required to access support from the City of Birmingham School Outreach Service to avoid further suspensions that may lead to a permanent exclusion.

-As outlined in the DFE 'Mental Health and behaviour in schools' (November 2018), when considering excluding a student, we will always consider any contributing factors that are identified, which could include where the student has mental health problems.
-Where appropriate, we will consider if action can be taken to address underlying causes of disruptive behaviour before issuing and exclusion.
-This is particularly important when assessing the impact of the Covid-19 period on a student' mental health, emotional well-being and behaviour.
+As outlined in the DFE 'Mental Health and behaviour in schools' (November 2018), when considering suspending a student, we will always consider any contributing factors that are identified, which could include where the student has mental health problems.
+Where appropriate, we will consider if action can be taken to address underlying causes of disruptive behaviour before issuing a suspension.
+This is particularly important when assessing the impact of adverse childhood experiences on a student' mental health, emotional well-being and behaviour.
 However, in all cases, we will attempt to balance the interests of the student against the mental and physical health of the whole school community.
 This policy should be read in conjunction with our 'Positive Mental Health' policy.